 Pending regulatory approval, the DPP will likely be indicated for all women of reproductive age.
-However, early DPP introduction will likely be geared toward women ages 20+ because they exhibit higher rates of oral contraception (OC) and oral PrEP use than younger women and girls, and because ongoing stigma can limit adolescent women's access to FP/HIV services, despite their acute need for HIV and pregnancy prevention.
+However, early DPP introduction will likely be geared toward women ages 20+ because they exhibit higher rates of oral contraception (OC) and oral PrEP use than younger women and girls.
+Early feedback from country stakeholders indicated that prioritizing younger women and girls during early introduction could stigmatize the DPP, despite their acute need for HIV and pregnancy prevention.
 Country governments will decide on priority populations for introduction, which could include those <20 years old.
-Women on long-acting reversible contraceptives (LARCs) will not be encouraged to switch to the DPP; instead, they should be offered oral PrEP, male and female condoms, the dapivirine vaginal ring or CAB-LA for HIV prevention.
+The product label and instructions for use will not limit use to women 20-40 years old.
+Acceptability studies will include women ages 16-40 to understand preferences across age groups.
+These studies and end-user research will develop approaches and messages for different user segments.